bhisaac/5eFP/5eFP-SRD.md

 ## Floors

-Whenever PCs find themselves on a map, regardless of whether it is inside or outside, it may be composed of several interlinked floors or playing field zones.
+Whenever PCs find themselves on a map, regardless of whether it is inside or outside, it is composed of several interlinked floors or playing field zones.
 Everything encountered within a particular floor shares the same characteristics.

 ### Ground Floor